praveenjalasutram/Incident-Response-Reports-and-Templates/README.md

 # Incident Response Templates

-This is a project that can help structure the incident response actions including reporting incidents and documenting the investigation evidences
+This is a collection of sample templates and example documents of the incident response plan that can help cyber security management structure the incident response program

-## See the IR related files in this folder
+### See the IR related files in this folder